musikid/pjdfstest/book/src/configuration-file.md

-# TODO: Configuration file
+# Configuration file

 The test runner can read a configuration file.
+For now, only the TOML format is supported.
+Its path can be specified by using the `-c PATH` flag.

 ## Sections